alfierushby/markdown-cv/index.md

 ## Awards

-`Biddenham International School 2021`
- Awarded the __Principle's prize__ for attaining the highest A-Level result in the year.
+ Awarded the __Principle's prize__ for attaining the highest A-Level result in the year, *Biddenham International School 2021*

-`Nottingham University 2022`
- Awarded the __UG High Achiever 1st Year prize__ for exam results.
+ Awarded the __UG High Achiever 1st Year prize__ for exam results, *Nottingham University 2022*

 <!-- ### Footer